MicrosoftDocs/quantum-docs-pr/articles/language/expressions.md

 (Builder(3))(2)
 ```

-:new: When invoking a type-parameterized callable, the actual type parameters
+When invoking a type-parameterized callable, the actual type parameters
 may be specified within angle brackets `<` and `>` after the callable
 expression.
 This is usually unnecessary as the Q# compiler will infer the actual types.